 The Emotion Octopus

-This can work with any animal, not just an Octopus.
+This craft is suitable for any animal, not just an Octopus.

-Once it has been made, it can then be used as a tool when it comes to talking about or coping with emotions.
+Beyond its artistic appeal, once it has been made it can then be used as a tool when it comes to talking about or coping with emotions.

 You can find a list of what you will need and watch a step-by-step on how to make the Octopus here.